vaquiceno/rectanglesCalculator/README.md

 # rectanglesCalculator
 API for managing rectangles features

-explanation of how interpret a rectangle (two points image)
+explanation of how interpret a rectangle (two points image) in cartisan plan from negative to positive numbers (image)

 interpretation of point